 The EU introduced the "Digital Identity Regulation" in 2024 to ensure development of a secure technical architecture, common standards, and specifications for the DIW.
 A common EU Toolbox was set up, the EC published an architecture reference, and code was released as open sourced.
 Further work will flesh out the DIW system.
 The EU expects the DIW to be fully established among the almost half-billion citizens of the EU by 2030 -- which considering the magnitude of the task, is not that far away.

-* The USA is not nearly as far along in E-ID.
+* The USA hasn't made so much progress on E-ID.
 In 2021, the US Congress did pass a "Digital Identity Act (DIA)", which proposed a set of measures toward a national E-ID system, including setting up a national task force to investigate the concept; mandate the National Institute of Standards & Technology (NIST) to develop appropriate technical standards; and provide funds to the Department of Homeland Security (DHS) to determine how to manage adoption of E-ID.

 The DIA did not mandate E-ID, but established a framework for it.
 A number of US states have introduced E-ID apps; state and Federal governments have also gone to a commercial ID operation named "ID.me" to prevent welfare, entitlement, and tax fraud.
 Although ID.me proved successful, adoption of the system was not at all smooth, with many welfare recipients spending days trying to get validated.
 The rush eventually ended and operations became smoother.
-We're still stuck with a patchwork system instead of national E-ID, but we're getting there.
+We're still stuck with a patchwork system instead of national E-ID.

-We can't have online security until every American has E-ID.
-Once we have it, we will be able to perform all legal transactions online, or for that matter securely vote online.
+An E-ID system is essential for online security.
+Once we have E-ID, we will be able to perform all legal transactions online, or for that matter securely vote online.
 That would neatly bypass the difficulties of the 2020 US election.
 It would also be nice to be able to access any formal records -- birth certificate, military discharge, vaccination records -- online, without having to access paper copies.

 BACK_TO_TOP* As for data rights, in 2018 the EU established the "General Data Protection Regulation (GDPR)", which defined how businesses were to handle the personal data of European residents.
 The rules covered almost everything that could be linked to an individual: addresses, charge card numbers, travel records, web search history, computer ID codes, biometric data, and so on.
 Major requirements under the GDPR included:

-One thing it did not cover were proposals that consumers be given compensation for use of their personal data.
-In a sense they were, through the discounts and such provided by loyalty card programs.
+It did not cover proposals that consumers be given compensation for use of their personal data.
+In a sense they were compensated to a degree, through the discounts and such provided by loyalty card programs.
 Analysis showed that the value of the personal information of any one consumer was not very great -- but people like discounts, and the idea of compensation deserves to be investigated further.

 As for rights of government surveillance, government agencies could process personal data without consent if there was a "national security," "defense," or "public security" concern -- terms the regulation did not define.
 However, national and international human-rights laws still applied any such intrusive handling of data.
 That implied little or no change in the status quo for democratic governments, but left the ugly issue of misuse of surveillance by authoritarian governments as something to be discussed in the future.